A Texas Non-Profit CorporationApproved: October 22, 2018

 Membership in this organization shall be open to all women veterans, friends and families, and professionals working with women veterans.
 Members can approach the Board to make recommendations including but not limited to identifying Board members and new areas of need or growth.
 Members could participate in elections posted on the website or by ballots emailed to membership.

 4.1 General Powers and Responsibilities.
 Grace After Fire shall be governed by a Board of Directors ("the Board"), who shall have all of the rights, powers, privilege and limitations of liability of directors of a nonprofit corporation organized under the Texas Non-Profit Corporation Act.
-The Board shall establish policies and directives governing business and programs of Grace After Fire and shall delegate to the CEO/President and Grace After Fire staff, subject to the provisions of these Bylaws, authority and responsibility to see that the policies and directives are appropriately followed.
+The Board shall establish policies and directives governing business and programs of Grace After Fire and shall delegate to the Executive Director and Grace After Fire staff, subject to the provisions of these Bylaws, authority and responsibility to see that the policies and directives are appropriately followed.

 4.2 Number and Qualifications.